nodesmith/aion-wiki/Graphical-Interface.md

 Changes in the text editor are not saved until _Apply & save_ is clicked, which performs a basic XML validation before saving.

-If undesirable changes were made in the text editor, the original saved state of the file can be restored by clicking `Reset.`
+If undesirable changes were made in the text editor, the original saved state of the file can be restored by clicking `Reset`.

 For details on config.xml, refer to the ([Configure your kernel section of the Installation wiki](https://github.com/aionnetwork/aion/wiki/Installation#configure-your-kernel).
 Note: disregard the instructions about creating an account from the CLI, since you can do so using the GUI instead.